mattmartin14/dream_machine/benchmarks/write_speed/readme.md

 <hr></hr>

+<h4>Go Lang Performance Increases</h4>
+After cracking Go's secret sauce for fast write speeds (combo of bufio + byte slices), I decided to go a step further and write a parallel procesing version of the benchmark, but only in Go Lang.
+The parallel processing method was able to crank out the process in under 4 seconds.
+The code for that module can be found [here](https://github.com/mattmartin14/dream_machine/blob/main/benchmarks/write_speed/go_lang/app/writer_parallel.go).

 <h4>Conclusion</h4>
 Overall, this project had some interesting gotchas for me.
 I am shocked that Rust is faster than C, given Rust is written in C. Obviously, I'm not the most seasoned expert in C and I'm pretty sure sommeone could optimize the C code further.
 In the C project, I experimented with multiple ways to write the data via fputs, fwrite.
 I found that when I load up the snprintf function to do blocks of 100, it went orders of magnitude faster than doing a single row with snprintf.
 <h5></h5>